 Before we head out of camp to do army work, I want to mention something that probably slipped you by: saving here is weird!
 No, seriously: count on your hands the number of games where save point are the only form of saving, but there are no save points in a “town” (this military camp is functionally a “town”).
 It just doesn’t happen.
 The reason KH2 prevents you from saving in the encampment is because there was already a save point in the bamboo thicket, one room away, and it would be redundant to have two.
 But it still stands in the face of 20 years of RPG tradition, and accidentally feels like some kind of Illusion of Gaia setup where the narrative is nudging you to realize your character has to hide before you can save.
 That was true in Illusion of Gaia (in fact, it’s one of my favourite bits of detail-work in IoG, but we’ll talk more about that when I get to my upcoming Soul Blazer retrospective), but here? (more…)

 Chaos had two Units: Future and Hover (the second engine), which we took back to the Talon and then headed to the Future, where the world was flooded beyond recognition.
+This makes navigation a nightmare, as there are so few landmarks.
 An observant player might realize that the only surviving land had previously been surrounded by mountains, but be honest: do you really remember which parts of the map those were?
 Including ones that weren’t relevant before now?
-Without existing knowledge of the topography it becomes nearly impossible to navigate the chain of former-mountains-turned-islands that make up the world, so navigation fell to me this time around.
-A new player might notice that Dharm was gone and head straight to Elan, but I knew what I was doing and cut most of the corners.
+With navigation thrown out the window, I took over from Kyle, since I knew all the shortcuts.
+A new player might notice that Dharm is now gone, and would try to head to Elan, but how to cut the corners.
 I started by going to South Tower, where our Ifram Tree informed us that the Dharmites had moved to an island to the east, and had disguised their hideout as a graveyard.
-Unfortunately this advice was not really needed, as the backwards-compatible Gameboy Colour portion of the GBA’s hardware colours in all non-background sprites, ergo the grave that could move aside for you was coloured pink instead of transparent like the others, and you don’t need to talk to the tree to open it if you know where it is.
-Whoops. (more…)
+Unfortunately this advice was not really needed, since we were playing on the Gameboy Player (a GBA).
+That meant the game was colourized the way monochrome games were on the Game Boy Color, and foreground sprites like the moveable grave were coloured differently (pink) than background sprites like the regular graves (transparent).
+Through no fault of the developers, it’s obvious which grave you have to check!
+Whoops! (more…)

 While the fact that Twilight Town has vanished is notable, it’s time to move on with our lives and into the actual game.
 There are now two worlds in bottom-right side of the map, plus a third one also covered in a hemisphere of darkness (you can see Twilight Town’s hemisphere at the top of the attached screenshot, and the second hemisphere peeking out at the bottom-right edge).
 Unfortunately, to get to the new worlds, you’re going to need to complete a few Gummi segments, which are indicated on the map via doors that appear between each world.
 Once a “door” is opened by clearing the Gummi segment, you never have to do it again, which is a huge relief to me after the original game.
 If you do choose to play the Gummi segments again, there is the option to do new “missions.”
 These aren’t the simple challenges from KH1: KH2’s Missions are often whole new stages for you to take on, and if you want the secret ending in FM+ on Standard, I’m afraid to say that completing Gummi missions is now mandatory.
 Higher difficulties (and players of Vanilla KH2) can breeze by as ever.